8x8c/Rust-Encryption-Starter-Kit-0/threefish-512/README.md

 A simple command-line application for encrypting and decrypting files using the Threefish-512 block cipher in Rust.
 This is for educational/demo purposes and uses a naive “ECB-like” approach.
 Do not use this in production without applying a more secure block-cipher mode and best practices in key management, padding, and authentication.

+# Commands
+to encrypt --  ./three  plain.txt cypher.txt
+to decrypt -- ./three  cypher.txt decrypted.txt

+that is all the commands- this is meant to be simple.

 # Features
 Threefish-512 encryption/decryption.